otoolep/questdb.io/docs/sqlJOIN.md

 Following data join columns from joined tables are combined in single row.
 Same name columns originating from different tables will be automatically aliased to create unique column namespace of the result set.

-Althought it is a best pactice to diligently specify join conditions, QuestDB will also analyse `WHERE` clause for implicit join condition and will derive transient join conditions where necessary.
+Though it is a best practice to diligently specify join conditions, QuestDB will also analyse `WHERE` clause for implicit join condition and will derive transient join conditions where necessary.

 > When tables are joined on column that has the same name in both tables you can use shorthand `ON (column)` clause